Acute inflammatory demyelinating polyradiculoneuropathy

 • Visual loss and the constriction of visual fields, related to pigmentary degeneration of the peripheral retina, progress with increasing age.

-• In long-term survivors, the most typical neurologic abnormality is peripheral, autonomic, and cranial neuropathy.
+• In long-term survivors, the most characteristic neurologic abnormality is peripheral, autonomic, and cranial neuropathy.

 • Typically, these patients have slowly progressive weakness, sensory symptoms, clumsy wide-based gait, and diminished deep tendon reflexes.